earthlab/earthlab.github.io/_posts/courses/earth-analytics/02-time-series-data/time-series-dates-r/2017-01-25-R04-homework-example-USGS-stream-discharge-data-r.md

 As you can imagine, stream gages can be sensitive to high flows and in the case of an extreme event like a flood are sometimes damaged.
 However, during the 2013 floods, one stream gage in Boulder, Colorado remained in tact.
-USGS stream gauge 06730200 located on Boulder Creek at North 75th St. collected data that we will use in the lesson below!
+USGS stream gauge 06730200 located on Boulder Creek at North 75th St. collected data that you will use in the lesson below!

-## Work with USGS stream gage data
+## Work with USGS Stream Gage Data

-Let's begin by loading our libraries and setting our working directory.
+Let's begin by loading your libraries and setting your working directory.

 ```r